payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 python run_wslao.py
 ```

-Key configuration parameters—such as atmospheric regime, turbulence velocity, observation dimension, and action parameterization—are defined within the script and associated configuration files.
+Key configuration parameters—such as atmospheric conditions, turbulence drift velocity, observation dimensions, and action parameterization—are defined within the script and associated configuration files.

 ---

-## Usage Notes
+## Reproducibility

-- This environment is intended for **research and comparative evaluation purposes**.
+- This environment is intended for **research and comparative evaluation** purposes.
 - Exact numerical reproducibility is not expected due to stochastic turbulence generation.
-- Emphasis is placed on **relative performance and smoothness comparisons** between methods rather than absolute optical metrics.
+- Emphasis is on **relative performance** and smoothness comparisons rather than absolute optical metrics.

 ---

 ## Relation to the Paper

-The adaptive optics experiments reported in the paper use this environment to demonstrate that **state-adaptive policy regularization** improves control smoothness and robustness in highly dynamic, partially observed systems.
+The adaptive optics experiments in the paper use this environment to show that **state-adaptive policy regularization (SAPPS)** improves control smoothness and robustness in a highly dynamic, partially observed system.

-The environment is **not required** to apply SAPPS in other domains such as MuJoCo benchmarks or robotic control tasks.
+*Note:* This environment is **not required** to apply SAPPS in other domains (e.g., MuJoCo or robotic control).

 ---